anmhrk/speed-chat/README.md

 # Speed Chat

-An AI chat application built with Next.js 15, Convex, and AI SDK v5, featuring multiple AI models, attachment support, web search, and built in image generation.
+An AI chat application built with Next.js 15, Convex, and AI SDK v5, featuring multiple AI models, image upload support, and web search.

 ## 🚀 Features

 - **Multiple AI Models** - Support for OpenAI, Anthropic, Google models via Vercel AI Gateway
 - **Web Search Integration** - Enhanced responses with real-time web search using Exa
-- **File Upload Support** - Upload and send images with your messages
+- **Image Upload Support** - Upload and send images with your messages
-- **Image Generation** - Built-in support for GPT Image 1 to edit and create images
 - **Persistent Chat History** - Fully synced chat history to use across devices
 - **Branching Conversations** - Create a new chat from an existing message in a chat
 - **Search Chats** - Search through your chat history and messages